 - Knowledge and practice of good customer service skills and ability to establish cordial and effective relationships with associates and patrons.

 - Knowledge of and experience with computers and various computer software applications, peripherals, online databases, online searching, and the Internet.

-Instructions for applying can be obtained at (https://joblink.alabama.gov/ada/).
+Applicants must contact the Alabama Career Center service for application (https://joblink.alabama.gov/ada/).
 Applications will be forwarded to the Personnel Officer of the Birmingham Public Library.
 Library employees need not go through the Alabama Career Center but can submit applications directly to the library Personnel Office.
-A resume and college transcript must be submitted prior to the interview.
 Qualified applicants may be contacted for an interview.
 You must pass a pre-employment health screen before you may be employed by the Birmingham Public Library.
+Position available immediately.

 This job description should not be interpreted as all inclusive.
 It is intended to identify the major responsibilities and requirements of this job.
 The incumbents may be requested to perform job-related responsibilities and tasks other than those stated in this specification.